9 Health Benefits of Eating Walnuts

 Walnuts Help You Live on After Death

-It’s neat that these nuts would help deez nuts fulfil their purpose.
-According to a study from UCLA, that appears to be the case.
-Walnuts improve reproductive health in men.
+According to a study from UCLA, walnuts improve reproductive health in men.
 Researchers found that when they gave healthy young men who ate a Western diet 2.5 ounces of walnuts daily (a little over half a cup) had improved sperm quality, including vitality, motility, and morphology.
-While this improvement won’t impact the length of male walnut eaters’ lives, it will significantly improve the chances of ensuring that their genetic material will endure.
-And speaking of men, they won’t want to miss these 50 Best Proteins for Your P–is!
+While this improvement won't impact the length of male walnut eaters' lives, it will significantly improve the chances of ensuring that their genetic material will endure.

 - – The #1 Healthiest Nut To Eat as You Age, Says New Study

 - – 10 Healthy Fruit Snacks Your Kids (and You) Will Love